Connecticut is known for its spectacular seasons and cute little towns.

-The top of the Bavarian-style Hueblein Tower offers a panoramic view of Hartford and the surrounding area.
+The top of the Bavarian-style Hueblein Tower offers a panoramic view of Hartford and the surrounding area, making it one of the best hikes in CT with a view.
 It’s especially spectacular in the fall during peak Connecticut fall foliage.

 Plus, when you’re done, you can check-out Simsbury, one of the cutest towns in Connecticut.

 Another top pick for state parks in CT, Haystack Mountain State Park features a trail leading to a 34-foot observation tower.

 At the southeast of Connecticut, there are a few great CT hiking trails here, too.

 It’s just a bit of a trek from Greenwich.

 But if you’re feeling getting dirty after the quaintness of Mystic and Stonington, here are some great options:

 Devil’s Hopyard State Park’s Chapman Falls is a wonder to behold in East Haddam, Connecticut.